Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/end-of-life-for-personal-installation-templates/guide.en-gb.md

 **This is an important documentation, please read it carefully as you might be impacted in the future if you request an OS installation on a new dedicated server or an OS reinstallation on a dedicated server you already have.**

+Although this page outlines the decommissioning of personal templates for dedicated server OS installation and its impacts, customers can rest assured that **there will be no loss of features**.
+In fact, after this decommissioning, customers will still be able to install operating systems with **the same level of customization as before**.
+Moreover, customers who use the API directly will benefit from **1 simplified API call**.

+## Objective

+This page provides key information about the decommissioning plan for personal templates used in dedicated server OS installations.
+Additionally, it offers helpful tips for customers using the OVHcloud, SoYouStart, or Kimsufi control panels.
+Furthermore, it highlights the benefits of the new API call compared to the deprecated API call.

 ## Context<a name="context"></a>

 OVHcloud is constantly evolving and must adapt its offers to the increasingly resilient and regulated cloud market.
 In order to meet those new challenges, **personal templates for dedicated servers OS installation** will be fully decommissioned on the **7th of October 2025**.